Pattern Matching

 Exhaustiveness

-Here's where Loon's pattern matching really pays for itself.
-The compiler checks that every match expression covers all possible cases.
-If you forget a variant, you get a compile error, not a runtime crash six months later in production.
+This is where pattern matching pays for itself.
+The compiler checks that every match expression covers every possible case.
+Forget a variant and you get a compile error now, not a runtime crash six months from now in production.

 [type Color Red Green Blue]